Isolation mechanisms for high-speed packet-processing pipelines: Implementation

 \subsection{Corundum and NetFPGA integrations}

 We have integrated \sysname into 2 FPGA platforms: one for the NetFPGA platform that captures the hardware architecture of a switch~\cite{netfpga}, and another for the Corundum platform that captures the hardware architecture of a NIC~\cite{corundum}. \sysname's integration on Corundum~\cite{corundum} is based on a 512-bit AXI-S \cite{axi4_stream} data width and runs at 250 \si{MHz}.
-Although \sysname's pipeline can be integrated into both the sending and receiving path, in our current implementation, we have integrated \sysname into only Corundum's sending path (i.e., PCIe input to Ethernet output). \sysname on NetFPGA~\cite{netfpga} uses a 256-bit AXI-S \cite{axi4_stream} data width and runs at 160 \si{MHz}.
+Although \sysname's pipeline can be integrated into both the sending and receiving path, in our current implementation, we have integrated \sysname into only Corundum's sending path, i.e., PCIe input to Ethernet output. \sysname on NetFPGA~\cite{netfpga} uses a 256-bit AXI-S \cite{axi4_stream} data width and runs at 156.25 \si{MHz}.

-On the Corundum NIC platform, we insert a 1-bit discard flag, while on the NetFPGA switch platform, we insert a 1-bit discard flag and 128-bit platform-specific metadata (i.e., source port, destination port and packet length) into the PHV's metadata field.
+On the Corundum NIC platform, we insert a 1-bit discard flag, while on the NetFPGA switch platform, we insert a 1-bit discard flag and 128-bit platform-specific metadata, i.e., source port, destination port and packet length, into the PHV's metadata field.
+A 4-bit one-hot encoded tag indicates the packet buffer (\S\ref{ssec:optimization}).
 The table depth in \sysname's parser, key extractor, key mask, page, and deparser tables affects the maximum number of modules we can support and is currently 32.
 The depth of CAM and VLIW action table directly influences the amount of match-action entries and VLIW actions that can be allocated to all modules.
 Due to the open technical challenge of implementing CAMs on FPGAs efficiently \cite{flowblaze, fpga_tcam_limit}, we set their depth to 16 in each stage.
-While 16 is a small depth, the depth can be improved by using a hash table, rather than a CAM, for exact matching.
+While 16 is a small depth, the depth can be improved by using a hash table, rather than a CAM, for exact matching, e.g., cuckoo hashing~\cite{cuckoo}.